myvfc/XSEN-BoomeBot-Response-Contract.md/docs/Response-Contract.md

 ## Master Response Envelope

-All responses returned by the orchestrator MUST conform to this envelope.
+ALL responses returned by the orchestrator MUST conform to this envelope.

 ```json
 {